Arjunamg/Test-cafe/README.md

 ---------------------------------------------------------------------------------------------

-If terminal errors shows up for Vue-Selectors use the following commands : globally --> in terminal run $ npm install babel-runtime globally --> in terminal run $ npm install babel-core globally --> in terminal run $ npm install globally --> in terminal run $ npm install testcafe in the test folder --> run npm link testcafe
+If terminal errors shows up for Vue-Selectors use the following commands :
+At Root level --> in terminal run $ npm install babel-runtime At Root level --> in terminal run $ npm install babel-core At Root level --> in terminal run $ npm install
+At Root level --> in terminal run $ npm install testcafe in the test folder --> run npm link testcafe